Captured

 an image of the audience member standing in the square on video, inclusive

-flash and appeared stilled on the television screen inside the cell.
+of the prison bars.
+The stilled image appeared on the television screen inside the cell.

-The audience member appeared “doubly imprisoned” as the
+The audience members were “doubly imprisoned” as in the

 artist and held on screen inside the prison cell.